 If you do not file a wrongful death claim in time, you could lose the right to collect damages for your loved one’s death.
 A wrongful death attorney can advise you of your rights and legal options, and he can make sure the pertinent paperwork is completed and filed in a timely manner so that you do not lose your opportunity to get justice for your loved one.

-If you have lost a loved one recently through the fault of another, one our wrongful death attorneys will be happy to discuss your claim and work diligently on your behalf.
-Call today to schedule a consultation.
+If you have lost a loved one recently through the fault of another, one of our wrongful death attorneys will be happy to discuss your claim and work diligently on your behalf.
+Contact us today to schedule a consultation.